madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 differences are:

- * Adornment transformation needs an entry point (a query) and **dataflow infromation flows top-down** from heads to the bodies.
+ * Adornment transformation needs an entry point (a query) and **dataflow information flows top-down** from heads to the bodies.
 We don't have a procedure for computing modes (yet), but we mentioned the predicates defined in the heads should be a function of those.
 This suggests **bottom-up information flow**.